 MLP Risk.
-We invest primarily in equity securities of MLPs.
+We invest primarily in equity securities of MLPs and their affiliates.
 As a result, we are subject to the risks associated with an investment in MLPs, including cash flow risk, tax risk, deferred tax risk and capital markets risk, as described in more detail below.

 - Cash Flow Risk.
-We derive substantially all of our cash flow from investments in equity securities of MLPs.
-The amount of cash that we have available to pay or distribute to holders of our securities depends entirely on the ability of MLPs whose securities we hold to make distributions to their partners and the tax character of those distributions.
-We have no control over the actions of underlying MLPs.
+We expect to derive substantially all of our cash flow from investments in equity securities of MLPs and their affiliates.
+The amount of cash that we will have available to pay or distribute to holders of our securities depends on the ability of the MLPs whose securities we hold to make distributions to their partners and the tax character of those distributions.
+We will not control the actions of underlying MLPs.
 The amount of cash that each individual MLP can distribute to its partners will depend on the amount of cash it generates from operations, which will vary from quarter to quarter depending on factors affecting the energy infrastructure market generally and on factors affecting the particular business lines of the MLP.
 Available cash will also depend on the MLPs' level of operating costs (including incentive distributions to the general partner), level of capital expenditures, debt service requirements, acquisition costs (if any), fluctuations in working capital needs and other factors. - Tax Risk of MLPs.
 Our ability to meet our investment objective will depend on the level of taxable income, dividends and distributions we receive from the MLPs and other securities of energy infrastructure companies in which we invest, a factor over which we have no control.
-The benefit we derive from our investment in MLPs depends largely on the MLPs being treated as partnerships for federal income tax purposes.
+The benefit that we derive from our investment in MLPs depends largely on the MLPs being treated as partnerships for federal income tax purposes.
 As a partnership, an MLP has no federal income tax liability at the entity level.
-If, as a result of a change in current law or a change in an MLP's business, an MLP were treated as a corporation for federal income tax purposes, the MLP would be obligated to pay federal income tax on its income at the corporate tax rate.
+If, as a result of a change in current law or a change in an MLP's business, an MLP were treated as a corporation for federal income tax purposes, the MLP would be obligated to pay federal income tax on its taxable income at the corporate tax rate.
 If an MLP were classified as a corporation for federal income tax purposes, the amount of cash available for distribution would be reduced and the distributions we receive might be taxed entirely as dividend income.
 Therefore, treatment of one or more MLPs as a corporation for federal income tax purposes could affect our ability to meet our investment objective and would reduce the amount of cash available to pay or distribute to holders of our securities. - Deferred Tax Risks of MLPs.
-As a limited partner in the MLPs in which we invest, we will receive a pro rata share of income, gains, losses and deductions from those MLPs.
+As a limited partner in the MLPs in which we invest, we will be required to include in our taxable income a pro rata share of income, gains, losses and deductions from each MLP without regard to cash distributions from the MLP.
 Historically, a significant portion of income from such MLPs has been offset by tax deductions.
-We will incur a current tax liability on that portion of an MLP's income and gains that is not offset by tax deductions and losses.
+We will incur a current tax liability on our share of that portion of an MLP's income and gains that is not offset by tax deductions and losses.
 The percentage of an MLP's income and gains which is offset by tax deductions and losses will fluctuate over time for various reasons.
 A significant slowdown in acquisition activity by MLPs held in our portfolio could result in a reduction of accelerated depreciation generated by new acquisitions, which may result in increased current income tax liability to us.